SamieSosa147/LitFit/README.md

 # Lit-Fit

 ## Project Description
 My app is called Lit-Fit.
 Lit-Fit is a multi-functional review app for thrift stores.
 Lit-Fit will allow people to post in-vouge outfits they found at their local thrift stores.
 The app aims to bring local thrift stores into the digital age, in which the word of- "uploads"- not mouth thrive.
 The app will not only generate a local community of thrifters; it will serve as user-based advertising for mom and pop thrift stores.
+The app will include React-hooks, upload capabilities, and Bootstrap.

 ## Wireframes